code-gmc/code-gmc/README.md

 ## Featured Projects

 ⚙️ GMC Operations
-Church administration, member management, communications, and ministry workflows designed specifically for small and medium-sized churches.
+Church administration, bulletin creator, announcements, member management, communications, and ministry workflows designed specifically for small and medium-sized churches.
 >
 >• These projects are currently under active development and are being tested in a live church environment. • As they mature, they will be released as open-source resources for churches everywhere. • Thank you for your patience—and thank you for serving your local church.
 <p align="center">— ✦ — </p>